masterbioinfo/projetwalker/Doc/GUItutorial.md

 The third tab displays the curve graphs.
 On top of the plot, the user can choose the residue number to display the curve.
 To display the curve of a residue not included in the filtered set, please uncheck the filtered residue option.

-4. protein 3D representation
+4. Protein 3D representation

 The fourth tab displays the protein 3D representation.

-## 8-Exit Shift2Me <a name="exit"></a>:
-This is the essential part of Shift2Me.
-Those graphic representations will help you to define a suitable cutoff filtering residues implicated in PPI and thus determine affinnity parameters.
+The user can input the protein [PDB](https://www.rcsb.org/) code.

 # About <a name="about"></a> :